 This century has brought about a heightened awareness of sustainability as people reflect on the pace of overconsumption.
 How has this influenced your design concept?

 Sustainability is a huge topic in design and architecture.
 Every design decision we make, we put through a 'sustainability' filter first.
 We ask ourselves all sorts of questions: how is the material going to age?
 Where does it come from?
 Who can produce it and where can it be produced?
 Will it gain or lose its aesthetic value in, let’s say, 20 years?

 In this project, we chose mostly natural and timeless materials.
 It doesn’t necessarily mean less, as I don’t always think a minimalistic approach is the right approach – especially when you want to tell a story.

-A sustainable approach is visible in every aspect of the hotel: natural amenities are offered in bigger, re-fillable bottles, local food and wine suppliers stock our restaurant and bar, our smart kitchen concept reduces food waste, and we use hot thermal water in the wellness area instead of preheated tap water.
+A sustainable approach is visible in every aspect of the hotel: natural amenities are offered in bigger, re-fillable bottles, local food and wine suppliers stock our restaurant and bar, our smart kitchen concept reduces food waste, and we provide refillable glass bottles to our guests for our thermal water station.

 How much influence did the direct surroundings have on the hotel’s design?